sematext/docker-spm-client/README.md

 Parameters:
 - SPM_CONFIG - Multiple App configurations for spm-client-setup-conf.sh separated by ";".
+- SPM_CONFIG_IFS - A custom config separator in cases where ";" is used as part of a config (like HaProxy stats url)

 Any Linux command can be executed to modify the configuration using "docker exec -it spm-client your_linux_command" :